StanForever/awesome-websites/README.md

 * [https://www.ipranges.cloud](https://www.ipranges.cloud/) : Daily updated IP address data and stats of all main public cloud providers like AWS, Azure, Google Cloud, Cloudflare, DigitalOcean, Fastly, Oracle Cloud, and more.
 * [Invitation Template](https://rainier-ps.github.io/Invitation-Template/) – A free, open-source, no-code web-based event invitation template.
 * [https://idphotosnap.com](https://idphotosnap.com/) : Free browser-only passport and visa photo maker for 100+ countries.
 Crops photos to official government specifications, removes the background, and runs entirely in the browser - no upload, no signup, no watermark.
+* [https://ip.me](https://ip.me) : IP.ME is a free service developed and maintained by Proton.
+Lookups are powered by dnspython, a DNS toolkit for Python.

 ## J :
 * [http://jsbeautifier.org](http://jsbeautifier.org/) : Beautify, unpack or deobfuscate JavaScript and HTML, make JSON/JSONP readable, etc. :dizzy: